The Complete OSHA

 Overview

-OSHA’s updated Hazard Communication Standard (HazCom)—aligned with GHS Revision 7—introduces new requirements that impact how organizations manage Safety Data Sheets (SDSs), labeling, training, and audits.
+OSHA's updated Hazard Communication Standard (HazCom), aligned with GHS Revision 7, changes how organizations manage chemical hazard communication through Safety Data Sheets (SDSs), labels, employee training, audits, and documentation.

 https://www.osha.gov/hazcom